West Michigan Whitecaps

 - Affiliation: Oakland A's 1994-1996; Detroit Tigers 1997-present

 In 1980, a columnist for the Grand Rapids Press wrote an article inquiring why Grand Rapids could not have a minor league team.
-At that time the Detroit Tigers AAA affiliate was the Evansville Triplets who were located in Evansville, IN, just over half the size of Grand Rapids.
+At that time, the Detroit Tigers Triple-A affiliate was the Evansville Triplets, who were located in Evansville, IN - which is just over half the size of Grand Rapids.
 This article sparked interest in creating a Grand Rapids team.
 In 1984, a group of West Michigan-based businessmen began pursuing a Minor League team for the city.
-In 1986, negotiations to bring a team to local Wyoming, MI fell through, and the Grand Rapids area remained without a franchise.
-West Michigan Baseball Development, INC. was formed in 1987 in an effort to more aggressively pursue a West Michigan Franchise.
-The following two years saw a surge in progress.
+In 1986, negotiations to bring a team to nearby Wyoming, MI fell through, and the Grand Rapids area remained without a franchise.
+West Michigan Baseball Development, Inc. was formed in 1987 in an effort to more aggressively pursue a West Michigan franchise, and the following two years saw a surge in progress.
 West Michigan Baseball Development began negotiations to build a 12,000 seat stadium in Wyoming and the company procured the Wausau Timbers of the Midwest League in partnership with a Chicago-based group.
 The Timbers were moved to a newly built 3,600 seat facility in Geneva, IL where they became the Kane County Cougars.
 The Geneva facility was meant to be a temporary home for the team as negotiations and construction were completed in the Grand Rapids area.
-However, the Cougars quickly became one of the top franchises in Minor League Baseball and the ownership abandoned their plans of moving the franchise to Michigan.
+However, the Cougars quickly became one of the top franchises in Minor League Baseball and their ownership abandoned their plan to move the franchise to Michigan.
 In 1992, West Michigan Baseball Development began negotiations with the Madison Muskies.
-The following February it was announced that the Muskies would move into Old Kent Park a new construction in Comstock Park.
+The following February it was announced that the Muskies would move into a new stadium in Comstock Park that would open as Old Kent Park.
 The Whitecaps played their first home game on April 12, 1994, defeating the Burlington Bees 5-2.
-That year the West Michigan Whitecaps broke the 1949 Denver Bears' Single A single season attendance record of 463,039 with an attendance of 475,212, and made their way into the Midwest League playoffs.
-The Whitecaps continued to break the Single A attendance record for years to come.
+That year the West Michigan Whitecaps broke the 1949 Denver Bears' Single A single-season attendance record of 463,039 with an attendance of 475,212, and made their way into the MwL playoffs.
+They continued to break the Single A attendance record for years to come.

 On June 10, 2000, Tommy Marx threw the Caps' second no-hitter, defeating Kane County, 8-0.
 Four days later Calvin Chipperfield threw the third, also defeating the Cougars, 2-0.
 The West Michigan Whitecaps again won the Midwest League tile in 2004, 2006 and 2007.